 Why is it important to keep this the naive approach in your work?

 LJ: When I started making music, the first stuff I was doing was really naive.
 I was sending it to some friends and they were connecting this music to some producers, and I had no idea what they were talking about.
-This naive thing is also a kind of a pose in a way.
-It’s not that naive, I know what I’m doing, but it’s through this thing of doing a different genre on each record, yet keeping my own style at the same time.
+This naive thing is also kind of an appearance in a way.
+It’s not that naive, I know what I’m doing, but it’s manifested through working in a different genre on each record while keeping my own style at the same time.
 The trick is to rediscover the naivety.

 In dance music, there has been lot of merging with other styles recently, like the noise techno wave.
 In the 90s it used to be very rigid, with separation into genres and subgenres.
 Now it seems like a big hybrid.
 I guess it’s also because of the internet, people discovering obscure stuff.

 LJ: When I was 15, Napster came out followed by Soulseek.
-Few years later, fast internet connection became accessible alongside the first blogs.
-That’s the way how I discovered all this weird hip hop, all the UK grime and Detroit techno.
+A few years later, fast internet connections became more widespread, alongside the first blogs.
+That’s how I discovered all this weird hip hop, all the UK grime and Detroit techno.
 Now it’s different because I’m older and have a more old-fashioned attitude about it.
 I like paying for records.
-But it would be a lie to say that internet wasn’t a major tool in discovering music.
+But it would be a lie to say that the internet wasn’t a major tool in discovering music.
 I think it’s the same for a lot of producers of my age.
 Nowadays, it’s not a shame to play a lot of different stuff.
 But that’s also a cycle.
-In the 80s everything was allowed, especially in cities like New York, with the no wave scene, hip hop, Italo, disco, and the proto-techno stuff.
+In the 80s everything was allowed, especially in cities like New York, with the no wave scene, hip hop, italo, disco, and proto-techno.
 Then we had the 90s, when everything became closed into one genre.
 I guess now we’ve returned back to the 80s approach.

 You can be a kid in Poland accessing Pakistani noise and adding it to your own context, thus changing the whole topography of music.